Skip to main content

 Modern Criticism ...

 These things are, of course, hard to measure, hard for writing outlets to anticipate.
 And so, they reward critics who are not necessarily the best thinkers, but the best at harvesting eyeballs.
 And so, the ecosystem ends up platforming critics who tell us what we already want to hear.
 This leads to incurious criticism--dialogue that does not seek to understand the text of the film, but the appetites of the people consuming it.
-This is criticism that does not uplift the film, nor even the audience, but the critic itself.
+The trouble is, this kind of criticism does not actually serve the audience, nor even the film it is examining, but rather the critic themselves.

 Advances like Rotten Tomatoes scores and IMDb's rating system have also shaped the landscape.
 The goal of the critic becomes to anticipate where the movie's going to land and tailor your review in advance so you're not caught on the wrong end of the YouTube comments.
 I'm not here to bag on those sites--I especially find a lot of IMDb's features useful for both assembling my writing and my own personal uses as a casual film fan.
 I just think it's worth reflecting on how the ability to immediately assign a film a numerical value impacts the way films are discussed, and also whether or not there's anything proactive film lovers can do to keep audiences on their toes.